-Problems with the LVM digitizer rate of only 2.56 MS/s has been solved by an interpolation process to 40 MS/s.
+Problems with the LVM digitizer rate of only 2,56 MS/s have been solved by an interpolation process to 40 MS/s.

-The signal windowing can process windows from a few μ s up to 100 μ s length meaningfully and reproducibly.
+The signal windowing can process windows of a few μs up to 100 μs length meaningfully and reproducibly.